 When was the Panama Canal built?

-In what year did the Moai island (Easter Island) become a part of Chile?
+In what year did the Moai island of Rapa Nui, also known as Easter Island, become a part of Chile?

 Though you may think of Norway when it comes to the spruce or maple, it’s also the world’s largest exporter of what?